eclipse-ee4j/mojarra/README.md

 [//]: # " SPDX-License-Identifier: EPL-2.0 OR GPL-2.0 WITH Classpath-exception-2.0 "
 -->

-# Mojarra
+# Mojarra 4.0 WIP

-Oracle's implementation of the Jakarta Faces specification
+Eclipse's implementation of the Jakarta Faces specification

 ## Minimum Requirements